 Wouldn’t it be great to have had a mentor or be apprenticed to a master?
 It would have cut years off my learning curve.

 Can anyone learn how to draw?
 Yes.
 The theory is easy.
 Can anyone learn to draw well?
-No. Just as everyone can play sport, only a few are really good at it.
-You can progress and get better and better.
-Drawing is easy, excellence is hard work.
-How much work will you put in?
+No. Just as everyone can play a sport, only a few are really good at it.
+You can progress and get become a better artist.
+Your aim is to maximize your potential and enjoy the process

 There is more to drawing than tuition.
 There are other limiting factors at play.
 You might be able to draw but have you got the personality to pursue it?
-Will you take the time?
-Have you got the patience?
+Will you take the time and have you got the patience?

 These posts may also interest you too: